Rebuilding the Public Square

 Attitudes toward Regulation of Social Media Platforms

 We are dedicated to getting our findings into the hands of Canadians and using them to inform the development of digital literacy tools and training in partnership with the Democratic Engagement Exchange.
-The project will aim to activate new leaders and rebuild trust in institutions by creating opportunities that will make the findings accessible to a wide range of various communities through:
+The project will aim to activate new leaders and rebuild trust in institutions by creating opportunities to make the findings accessible to a wide range of communities through:

 convening forums for established and new leaders to engage with and debate how best to rebuild the public square online